rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 Note:

-1. Building TF uses a lot of memory, I prefer a small number of CPUs (`--jobs`)
+1. Building TensorFlow uses a lot of memory, I prefer a small number of CPUs (`--jobs`)
 2. The whole process can take several hours
 3. Add `-D_GLIBCXX_USE_CXX11_ABI=0` if you use GCC 5 or higher
 4. Flags for optimization: `--copt="-O3"`
 5. Flasg for both AMD and Intel chips: `--copt=-mfma --copt=-msse4.1 --copt=-msse4.2 --copt=-mfpmath=both`
 6. Flags for Intel: `--copt=-mavx --copt=-mavx2`
-7. Rebuild with `--config=monolithic` if you want compile all TF C++ code into a single shared object
+7. Rebuild with `--config=monolithic` if you want compile all TensorFlow C++ code into a single shared object

 **optional**
 ```bash